Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Image source: pinterest.com

-Ripe bananas are essential to the success of banana Biscoff cake, both for flavour and structural balance.
+Ripe bananas are essential for banana Biscoff cake because they affect both flavour and texture.
 Ideally, they should be heavily speckled or mostly brown.
 At this stage, bananas perform three critical functions:

 First, they provide sweetness, reducing the need for excessive added sugar.
 Second, they contribute moisture, keeping the cake soft for days.
 Third, they help bind the batter, acting similarly to eggs in structure.